open-dxp/newsletter-bundle/docs/05_Newsletter_Documents.md

 # Newsletter Document

-Newsletter documents are the way to create and send newsletters directly within Pimcore.
+Newsletter documents are the way to create and send newsletters directly within OpenDxp.
-They are based on the normal Pimcore documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within Pimcore backend with areas, drag&drop etc.
+They are based on the normal OpenDxp documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within OpenDxp backend with areas, drag&drop etc.

 ## Additional Settings